logo for volleyballadvisors.com

 We want to pay special attention to the fact that top volleyball players practice fundamental skills also.
 They absolutely do.
 Top volleyball coaches put lots of effort to improve techniques of the players.

 Practicing fundamentals should be progressive and can be progressed much further into details than the basics of setting or passing.
-At the top level, the skill drills look a whole lot different when comparing to the junior level.
+At the top level, the skills training looks a whole lot different when comparing to the junior level.

 You find examples of more complex drills down below in Advanced Volleyball Drills section.